SARdude54/mat_mul_sys_arr/README.md

 - `rdy_in`, held high by the accelerator when it is ready to take a new input
 - `c`, 2D array of the matrix C
 - `vld_out`, held high by the accelerator when its output is ready
+- `rdy_in`, held high by the accelerator when it is ready to take a new input

 ## Multiply and Accumulate Processing elements